 5 Brands Utilizing Influencer Marketing Successfully

-Working with social media marketing and content marketing, Influencer Marketing is set to become the next big marketing trend.
+Working with social media marketing and content marketing, Influencer Marketing is set to be the next big marketing trend.
 According to Forbes.com, a recent survey reported 84 percent of marketers plan to launch an influencer campaign in the upcoming year.

 Even so, not all brands who are embracing influencer marketing are doing so successfully.
 As more brands join in and saturate the market, consumers are catching on and getting smarter – meaning those catchy influencer campaigns lose effectiveness and leave consumers turned off.

 One of the influential men was Josh Peck, popular actor and comedian.
-Josh boasts over 4 million followers on his Instagram account alone making him an ideal influencer known to women of all ages for his varied roles – from Generation Z gals to Baby Boomer grandmas.
+Josh boasts over 4 million followers on his Instagram account alone.
+Making him an ideal influencer known to women of all ages for his varied roles – from Generation Z gals to Baby Boomer grandmas.

 Fanta, owned by Coca-Cola, successfully used influencer marketing to get their distinct flavors into the mouths and hearts of a new generation with their “Bring the Fun” campaign.
 The goal: get more people to try Fanta by embracing the quirky, fun side of life.

 Influencer’s posted, encouraging reposting, and with each #retree hashtag posted, Boxed Water planted two trees.
-In the three years of the campaign (so far) Boxed Water boasts record engagement and the planting of more than 600K trees.
+In fact, in the three years of the campaign (so far) Boxed Water boasts record engagement and the planting of more than 600K trees.